pie6k/use-method/README.md

 }
 ```

-When `togglePerson` is called - we need access to fresh `people` and `onToggle` values in order for callback to work properly.
+When `togglePerson` is called - it has access to fresh `people` and `onToggle` values.

-At the same time, we want `togglePerson` reference to remain constant to avoid re-rendering `ToggleButton`.
+At the same time, `togglePerson` reference remains constant.

-Both of those things will happen with `useMethod`.

 The same component using `useCallback` could look like: